RobotecAI/o3de-genai-gems/README.md

 - `GenAIVendorBundle`: a vendor Gem that implements communication with [Anthropic](https://docs.anthropic.com/en/docs/welcome) service for running `Claude` model and [Ollama toolset](https://github.com/ollama/ollama) that allows getting up and running various language models locally.
 - `GenAIAmazonBedrockVendorBundle Gem`: a vendor Gem that implements communication with [Amazon Bedrock service](https://aws.amazon.com/bedrock/) and that offers a choice of high-performing models from leading AI companies.
 This gem is dependent on the `GenAIVendorBundle` Gem and allows for communication with the `Claude` model using the `Amazon Bedrock` service.

-Additionally, the `GenAIMock` vendor Gem is provided to respond in user-configurable responses.
+Additionally, the `GenAIMockVendor` Gem is provided to respond in user-configurable responses.
 This Gem is meant for cost-effective and fast tests as well as a sample implementation of a vendor Gem.

 To learn more about the available vendors and find a guide for the configurations, see the [vendors'](./docs/vendors.md) documentation.
 There is also a page describing how to add a [new vendor Gem](./docs/newVendor.md).